 • Avoid interacting with sick people.

-If you need urgent care for the common cold visit Bass Advanced Urgent Care today.
+If you need urgent care for the common cold visit BASS Advanced Urgent Care in Walnut Creek today.
 Call us or book an appointment via our website.